 The farmer has to follow the weather broadcast to see if there will be two sunny days.

 If the hay contained 40 % d'humidity when it was put in the greenhouse, 1 kg hay must evacuate 0,4 kg water.
-The psychrometric diagram indicates that, when the temperature increases with 15 °C in the greenhouse, 1 kg dry air can absorb 3,5 kcal and 4 gr water.
+The psychrometric diagram indicates that, when the temperature increases from 18 °C (coming in air) to 34 °C, 1 kg dry air can absorb 17 kcal and 24 gr water.

 If the hay is put in the greenhouse with 40 % d'humidity, 1,66 kg of that grass contains 0,66 kg water, whereas 1,18 kg dry hay with 16 % humidity contains 0,18 kg water.
 1 kg dry hay contains 0,18 / 1,18 = 0,15 kg water.
 To obtain 1,18 kg hay we must extract 0,66 - 0,18 = 0,48 kg water.
 For 1 kg hay we must extract 0,48 / 1, 18 = 0, 40 kg water.